Shopping Cart

 Farm Stand

 Live lavender plants and other lavender products can be purchased at the Bald Butte Lavender Farm greenhouse and farm stand.
-Our farm is open to visitors by appointment only.
-Please contact us about planning your visit.
+Our farm is open to visitors Monday-Sunday from 8 am to 6 pm all year around by appointment only.
+Please contact us for all your lavender needs and planning your next farm visit.

 Winter Market

-Bald Butte Lavender Farm will be selling our lavender products at the Winter Market in the Great Room of the Moscow 1912 Center on Saturday Dec 6, 2025 from 9 am to 1 pm.
+Bald Butte Lavender Farm sold our lavender products at the Winter Market in the Great Room of the Moscow 1912 Center on Saturday Dec 6, 2025 from 9 am to 1 pm.

 On-Line Shopping